-The UN World Commission on Environment and Development adopted the idea of sustainability in the Brundtland report in 1987 and defined sustainable development as follows:
+The UN World Commission on Environment and Development introduced the concept of sustainability in the Brundtland report of 1987 and defined sustainable development as follows:

 Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.[UNEP, 1987]

-Tourism policies unilaterally focusing on the environment cannot claim to be sustainable, The objective of Sustainable Tourism Development is to implement all areas of Sustainable Development (ecology, economy, social issues, cultural issues) in tourism.
+Tourism policies that unilaterally focus on the environment cannot claim to be sustainable.
+The objective of Sustainable Tourism Development is to implement all areas of Sustainable Development (ecology, economy, social issues, cultural issues) in tourism.

 Figure 1: Pentagon pyramid: Sustainability in Tourism [Mller, 1999]